monsoonmaelstrom/book2/book2.md

 ----

 I go out over the back wall, the same way I used to.
 It almost makes me feel normal.
-I could go through the gates, sure, but if I did someone would undoubtably tell Liam, and I’m equally sure that the information would somehow make its way back to Commander Selby as well.
+I could go through the gates, sure, but if I did someone would undoubtedly tell Liam, and I’m equally sure that the information would somehow make its way back to Commander Selby as well.

 I don’t particularly feel like letting Liam know where I’m going at the moment.
 I’m sure he would try to talk me out of it or want to come with me, and I don’t need the irritation of that conversation or the distraction of having him tag along into enemy territory.

-It’s evening, but it’s not dark yet, though the shadows are definitely growing longer as I make my towards the center of the city and the house my mother has been residing in.
+It’s evening, but it’s not dark yet, though the shadows are definitely growing longer as I make my way towards the center of the city and the house my mother has been residing in.

 I stand in the shadows against a nearby building, and watch the house.
 I haven’t actually been here before, and I don’t particularly feel like entering through the front door.
 In this part of town though, you can’t just loiter outside a house staring through the windows without someone coming to ask questions and encourage you to be on your way, so I wrap the shadows around myself just a little bit more tightly and let them whisper ‘don’t look here’ to anyone who might glance in my direction.
 If someone is specifically looking for me, it won’t be enough to discourage them from seeing me, but it should do the trick for everyone else, and I’m not expecting anyone to be specifically looking for me.